Data, data, data – the more you have, the better!

 You can find Google Analytics’ A/B testing tools under the “Content Experiments” menu.
 Even though it has robust features and deep reporting, however, it is hampered by the lack of a visual interface.
 It can take a while to get a handle on Google Analytics, but it is worth it.

-If you find GA’s interface impenetrable but you want to get started and see the difference that split testing can make, Optimizely is a good “plan B.” It starts at just $17 and delivers on an easy WYSIWYG interface.
+If you find GA’s interface impenetrable but you want to get started and see the difference that split testing can make, Optimizely is a good “plan B.” It delivers on an easy WYSIWYG interface.
 Digital marketing experts can pick it up in just a day.

 In addition to conventional A/B testing, Optimizely also offers multivariate and mobile testing.
 This makes it more attractive than the simpler options out there, especially if you are pushing for a premium mobile experience.
 It gives you room to grow into advanced features as you learn.